jazzband/wagtailmenus/README.md

 <img alt="Screenshot showing the repeated nav item in effect" src="https://raw.githubusercontent.com/rkhleics/wagtailmenus/master/screenshots/repeating-item.png" />

-## 4. Respects your page tree and doesn't make you repeat yourself

-Unlike other solutions you may have seen/used before, `wagtailmenus` takes the view that your project's page tree is the best place for defining the structure of your site, and the natural order of pages at each level.
-Having different representations of that structure/order defined elsewhere (e.g. in several manually-defined 'menus') could easily become a maintenence nightmare for large, regularly-updated sites.
-Because of this, wagtailmenus only lets you to specify the top-level items for a menu - your page tree powers everything past that.
-This means:

-- Even if the top-level items may differ, the 'site structure' portayed in front-end menus will remain consistent, whatever the template tag being used to do the rendering.
-- Pages (and in a lot of cases, their descendants) will automatically disappear from menus if they become 'unpublished' or 'expired', or `Show in menus` is unchecked for some reason.

-## 5. Provides templates and template tags to render menus consistently
+## 4. Provides templates and template tags to render menus consistently

 Each menu tag comes with a default template that's designed to be fully accessible and compatible with Bootstrap 3, but wagtailmenus makes it easy to use your own.
 Every template tag accepts a `template` and `sub_menu_template` argument to let you explicitly override templates.
-Or, you can simply put your custom menu templates in a preferred location and have wagtailmenus find the right template automatically.
+Or, you can simply put your custom menu templates in a preferred location within your project and wagtailmenus will pick them up automatically.
 You can even configure wagtailmenus to look for different sets of templates for each site in a multi-site project.
 See the instructions for each tag to find out more.

 <img alt="Screenshot from Sublime editor showing menu template code" src="https://raw.githubusercontent.com/rkhleics/wagtailmenus/master/screenshots/wagtailmenus-menu-templates.png" />